-Harbor of Papeete Courtesy Tahiti Tourist Promotion Board/Tini Colombel

-Of the British, French, and Spanish navigators who landed at Tahiti and the other Polynesian islands in the eighteenth century, the most important was Captain Cook, who visited three times, in 1769, 1773, and 1777.
+Harbor of Papeete Courtesy Tahiti Tourist Promotion Board/Tini Colombel the most important was Captain Cook, who visited three times, in 1769, 1773, and 1777.
 Cook's voyages had scientific objectives.
 The first was to map the transit of the planet Venus across the sun in order to gauge the distance of the sun from the earth.
 For this purpose, he established an observatory at "Point Venus" off Matavai Bay but failed to get a precise measurement.
 Cook's second and third visits to Tahiti took place during voyages of exploration that included a search for a southern continent and a northwest passage connecting the Atlantic and the Pacific oceans.
 He stopped not only at Tahiti but also at Moorea and the Leeward, Austral, and Marquesas islands.